 Subject to the licensing requirement and regulatory powers of the Commissioner of Financial Institutions of Puerto Rico, an International Finance Entity (IFE) and its owners are offered preferential tax treatment:

 A 4% fixed income tax rate on net income derived by an IFE from the permitted activities.
 Dividend or profit distributions made out of such income to the IFE’s shareholders or partners, who are residents of Puerto Rico, are subject to a 6% fixed tax rate.
-The effective tax rate for this qualifying income is 7.36%.

 However, dividends and profit distributions will be 100% tax free if received by a shareholder or partner who is an individual that has a tax exemption grant for relocating to Puerto Rico under Act No. 22.